greetingsfellowhumans/sorcery/README.md

 You can even do TIME TRAVEL!

-Simple example of an interceptor that increments a like for the current comment
+Simple example of an interceptor that increments a like for the current comment (Now we're finally using Src :args passed as the second argument of Src.new/2)
 ```elixir
 def intercept(%{args: %{comment_id: comment_id}} = src) do
   update_in(src, [:comment, comment_id, :likes], fn likes -> likes + 1 end)